 I’ve calculated the likely effort by attachment so you can decide if the Trinity is right for you:

-On the plus side, it’s a calming, pampering experience.
+On the plus side, it’s a calming, pampering experience and more manageable once you get to the maintenance stage.
 You can do it at any time during the day.
 I tried both morning and evening and preferred an unrushed, wind-down evening session.
 And at first, 3 or so maintenance sessions per week seemed a chore.
 However, they’re now pleasant to do on lazy evenings whilst watching TV.

 TIP: To make it more manageable, begin the 60-day start-up for each attachment once you’re in the maintenance phase of the other.
 It’s easier to fit in.